Associate Professor of British History, Conceptual and Historical Studies of Science, and the College

 British history; the British Empire; the Enlightenment; science and environmental history; political economy; cornucopianism and the anthropocene

 My first book, Enlightenment's Frontier: the Scottish Highlands and the Origins of Environmentalism (Yale, 2013) investigates the environmental roots of the Scottish Enlightenment.
 What was the place of the natural world in Adam Smith's famous defense of free trade?
 This perspective recovers the forgotten networks of improvers and natural historians that sought to transform the soil, plants, and climate of Scotland in the eighteenth century.
 The Highlands offered a vast outdoor laboratory for rival liberal and conservative views of nature and society.
 But when the improvement schemes foundered toward the end of the century, northern Scotland instead became a crucible for anxieties about overpopulation, resource exhaustion, and the physical limits to economic growth.
 In this way, the rise and fall of the Enlightenment in the Highlands sheds new light on the origins of environmentalism.

 Advising and Dissertation Topics

 I welcome graduate students in British history with a special focus on political economy, natural history, and environmental history.
-Past and present dissertation projects include the introduction of mixed husbandry in the settler colonies, the emigration debate in popular political economy, the place of Brassica in the agricultural revolution, and the politics and economics of cider production in early modern England.
+Past and present dissertation projects include the introduction of sown grasses in the British settler colonies, the emigration debate in popular political economy, the place of Brassica in the agricultural revolution, and the politics and economics of cider production in early modern England.

 Recent and Future Courses